Jadon-Jesse/exercise-2/README.md

 * Sharenet (alternate data source): https://www.sharenet.co.za/v3/sens.php

+### Constraints:
+* Your final console application needs to be a self contained executable and able to run on a Windows 10 machine

 ### Example inputs
 As an input, your console application should take in an optional argument called `output_filename` eg: